Skip to content

 Well-researched probiotics for babies can help top up the levels of friendly bacteria, especially the all-important Bifidobacteria.
 This will improve the composition of the baby biome and improve health in many areas of the body, in particular:

-We can see then, that supporting gut health is important for more than just digestion, but this is still a key consideration.
 It is estimated that 75% of brain growth occurs during the first few years of life, and this uses approximately 50% of an infant’s energy20.
 It’s therefore very important that infants are breaking down their foods and absorbing their nutrients well.
 Probiotics contain enzymes that help to break down lactose in milk and encourage a healthy gut environment, which aids nutrient absorption.

 Reduced levels of friendly bacteria may also increase the risk of colic.
 If your child suffers with colic, it might be worth looking into supplementing their friendly bacteria.
 This will help to rebalance the microbiome (and hopefully give you a bit more sleep!).